 V. Vysotsky

-I am the vice-chairman of Pound.
-I've always sat.
-I sat under Alexander the Second “Liberator”, under Alexander the Third “Peacemaker”, under Nicholas the Second “Bloody” ...
-I take inexpensively: one hundred and twenty rubles a month free and two hundred - in prison.
-One hundred percent increase in harmfulness.
+I am the vice-chairman Pound.
+I have always sat.
+I was imprisoned under Alexander II “The Liberator”, under Alexander III “Peacemaker”, under Nicholas II “Bloody”… I take cheap: one hundred and twenty rubles a month in freedom and two hundred in prison.
+One hundred percent increase in harm.

 I. Ilf and E. Petrov

-However, in the “Life of the Monk Abel”, written by Abel himself, apparently much later, the attitude to the revelations in connection with which he first came under investigation again changes to the opposite - it is stated that he wrote the book “wise and wise” , which was the reason for his first arrest and imprisonment.
+However, in the “Life of the Monk Abel”, written by Abel himself, apparently much later, the attitude to the revelations in connection with which he first came under investigation, again changes to the opposite - it is argued that he wrote the book “wise and wise” , which was the reason for his first arrest and imprisonment.
 Note that the “revelations” received from the voice and recorded in this book were indeed the reason for the arrest.

-2 ) We see a sad picture of a mixture of gross heresy and delusional constructions of a person who has lost sensitivity to logical contradictions in the text of Abel's interpretations of the book of Genesis (“The Book of Genesis”):
+2 ) We see a sad picture of a mixture of gross heresy and delusional constructions of a person who has lost sensitivity to logical contradictions in the text of Abel's interpretations of the book of Genesis (“Book of Genesis”):

-It seems that a less probable, although not excluded, explanation for the above-described features of the thinking of the monk Abel, reflected in his writings, may be an attempt to purposefully create an image of himself as a seer-holy fool.
-The presence of genuine foolishness is excluded by the presence of gross heretical distortions of the teachings of the Church both in the above fragments and in his other writings.
+It seems that a less likely, although not excluded, explanation for the above-described features of the thinking of the monk Abel, reflected in his writings, may be an attempt to purposefully create an image of himself as a seer-holy fool.
+The presence of genuine foolishness is excluded by the presence of gross heretical distortions of the teachings of the Church, both in the above fragments and in his other writings.

-1 ) In both versions of his autobiography - in the Life and Suffering of Father and Monk Abel and in the text of Life and Life of our Father Dadamy, written by him, there is an exact indication that Abel-Dadamy should live 83 years and 4 months.
-In the studies of historians M.N.
-Gernet and A.S.
-Prugavin, who analyzed archival data about the prisoners of the Savior-Euthymius Suzdal Monastery, the exact date of Abel's death indicated in the documents of the monastery is 1831.
+1 ) In both versions of the autobiography - in “The Life and Sufferings of Father and Monk Abel” and in the text “Life and Life of Our Father Dadamius”, written by himself, there is an exact indication that Abel-Dadamy should live 83 years and 4 months.
+In the studies of the historians M. N. Gernet and A. S. Prugavin, who analyzed archival data on the prisoners of the Savior and Euthymius Suzdal Monastery, the exact date of Abel's death indicated in the documents of the monastery is 1831.
 Abel's date of birth is 1757.
-Thus, he lived 74 years, and not 83, as he said in his prophecies.
+Thus, he lived for 74 years, and not 83, as he said in his prophecies.

 2 ) Prosecutor General Prince Kurakin, in a letter addressed to Emperor Paul I, wrote that Metropolitan Gabriel of St. Petersburg reproached Abel for his predictions about his future bishopric.

-4 ) During interrogation on the Secret Expedition on March 5, 1796, it was found out that Abel had predicted in writing that “against nude (Catherine II) the son (Paul I) would rise”.
-The attempts of the person under investigation to prove that he wrote one thing, but had in mind something else, did not lead to anything, the "prophet" ended up in the Shlisselburg fortress, and the "prophecy" was not fulfilled.
+4 ) During interrogation in the Secret Expedition on March 5, 1796, it was found out that Abel predicted in writing that “the son (Paul I) will rise against the nude (Catherine II).
+Attempts by the defendant to prove that he wrote one thing, but meant another, did not lead to anything, the “prophet” ended up in the Shlisselburg fortress, and the “prophecy” was not fulfilled.

-3 ...
+3 .
 Heresy.
-According to the report on Abel by Lieutenant General Zaborovsky to Count A. N. Samoilov on February 19, 1796, “he was interrogated, but without great success, except for a dark testimony about a certain Jew, Theodore Cricova, whom Abel recognized as the Messiah and whom he saw in Orel ”.
-During the interrogation, carried out somewhat earlier by the Right Reverend Paul, Bishop of Kostroma and Galich, Abel called himself “the forerunner of Gogov”.
-Bishop Paul also testified about Abel's faith in the coming of the Messiah expected by the Jews in the person of a certain Jew Theodore Crickov, and about his journey to meet with Crickov in the city of Oryol.
-Bishop Paul qualified Abel's views as heresy.
+According to a report about Abel by Lieutenant General Zaborovsky to Count A.N.
+Samoilov dated February 19, 1796, “an interrogation was made to him, but without great success, except for a dark testimony about a certain Jew Theodore Krikov, whom Abel recognized as the Messiah and whom he saw in Orla".
+During the interrogation, carried out somewhat earlier by His Grace Paul, Bishop of Kostroma and Galich, Abel called himself “the forerunner of Gogov”.
+Bishop Paul also testified to Abel's faith in the coming of the Messiah expected by the Jews in the person of a certain Jew Theodore Krikov and his journey to meet with Krikov in the city of Orel.
+Abel's views were qualified by Bishop Paul as heresy.

-Original taken from 1613 v
+Original taken from 1613 in

 Prophetic icons of the prophetic ABEL.
-Icon of St. Tsar Nicholas, written 70 years before his birth !!!
+Icon of St. Tsar Nicholas, written 70 years before his birth!!!

 These are two prophetic icons painted at the end of the 18th century according to the predictions of the righteous Abel the Seer.

-Photo of the icon for printing >>>
+Photo icons for printing >>>

 Attached to the message was this icon, painted in May 1798, 70 years before the birth of Nicholas II.

-Explanations on these icons.
+Explanations for these icons.

-Photo of the icon for printing >>>
+Photo icons for printing >>>

 Bottom left to right: